jksdua/sec-cheat-sheet/web/directory-indexing/hidden-files/ds_store/readme.md

 DS_Store on a webserver
 =======================

-I came across this the other day in Nikto.
-It seemed

 ### Background

 You may have seen the __.DS_Store__ file on your Windows or Mac machine but ignored it.
 However, this file is really interesting from a security point of view when testing remote systems.
 SecurityFocus provides a great explanation on what is stored in a .DS_Store file and how it may be helpful to attackers looking to compromise a web server.